d-carrigg/SlackNetBlockBuilder/ReadMe.md

 cases in mind,
 you can follow these guidelines:

-1. Remove blocks with the `Remove` method, modify blocks with `Modify` method, and add new blocks with the `Add` methods.
+1. Remove blocks with the `Remove` method, set block properties with the `Set` method, and add new blocks with the `Add` methods.
    There are many built in extensions for adding blocks (e.g `AddSection`, `AddHeader`, `AddActions`, etc.) but you can also use the generic `Add` method if you need greater control.